ewebber/whatspeakersneed/index.md

 ### Is there the option to have sound?

-## Will speakers be introduced or introduce themselves?
+### Will speakers be introduced or introduce themselves?

+- Do you need any information in order to introduce them
+- Will someone be in the room, or should they just start

 ### Is there any other equipment provided? (e.g. flipcharts, post-it notes, pens)